Director Disputes

 A breach of duty can also damage reputations and cause serious financial repercussions, including greater scrutiny by investors and regulators.

 If you have been accused of breaching your duties as a director, you should seek legal advice immediately to protect your rights and limit your liability.
-Call Gibbs Wright today for a free and confidential initial consultation.
+Call Gibbs Wright today for a confidential consultation.

 • How are director disputes resolved?